-- 59. To ensure that directors give greater time commitment to their oversight function in the regulated financial institution, no director: shall - a) hold more than five (5) directorship positions at a time in both financial and non-financial companies (including off-shore engagements) subject to the restriction against concurrent directorships in banks under section 58(1)(e) of Act 930.
-Directors' other engagements shall be disclosed in the annual accounts of the regulated financial institution. - b) hold cross directorship position(s) with another director(s) on the board of other regulated financial institutions.
+- 45. To ensure that directors give greater time commitment to their oversight function in the Regulated Financial Institution, no director shall - a) hold more than five (5) directorship positions at a time in both financial and non-financial companies (including off-shore engagements) subject to the restriction against concurrent directorships in banks under section 58(1)(e) of Act 930.
+Directors' other engagements shall be disclosed in the annual accounts of the Regulated Financial Institution.